Noovolari/leapp/docs/sessions.md

 | `startDateTime`  | A **UTC DateTime** string representing the last time a specific Session has started; this is useful for rotation and sorting purposes |
 | `region`         | The **AWS Region** or **Azure Location** the Session is working on.
 For a complete list of AWS Regions go [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html), and for Azure Locations, go [here](https://azure.microsoft.com/it-it/global-infrastructure/data-residency/#overview) |
 | `type`           | Uniquely identifies two important aspects to determine the Session: **Cloud Provider** and **Access Method.**.
 Possible values are: `awsIamRoleFederated`, `awsIamUser`, `awsIamRoleChained`, `awsSsoRole`, `azure`.
 The naming convention we are using is *cloudProvider-accessMethod*: **Cloud Provider** on which you are connecting (i.e., AWS, Azure, GCP...), and the **Access Method** used to generate credentials (i.e., AWS IAM User, Azure Tenant, AWS IAM Role...) |

-??? note

-    The process of setting up Leapp Sessions is managed either **manually**, for each access method, or through **integrations** with third-party tools.
-Leapp stores all the Sessions available to the users locally, inside a configuration file called **Workspace.**